WorldcoinGlobal/WorldcoinPanel/README_PLEASE.txt

 2] Upgrading

-If you are running version 2.0.0 then the update icon will start flashing, open the 'Updater' component on the left panel and click 'Apply'.
+If you are running version 2.0.x then the update icon will start flashing, open the 'Updater' component on the left panel and click 'Apply' (if you are using 2.0.1 just click on the info bar icon).
 By default WBC will make a backup of your wallet to the directory specified in 'Backup Wallet' component, double check this parameter if you have any doubts.

 The upgrading protocol has suffered heavy changes in 2.x.x series, so upgrading from 1.x.x series using update tool is not possible, we suggest to create a new folder and install there; please check that the destination  folder doesn't need admin privileges.